Adanessa/Tools-of-the-Trade/README.md

 ## Overview

 **Tools of the Trade** is a growing collection of simple-yet-powerful Python scripts designed to supercharge your web scraping adventures.
-Whether you need to generate a mountain of search queries or blast them at search engines and collect results, we’ve got your back (and your queries).
+Whether you need to generate a mountain of search queries or blast them at search engines and collect results, i’ve got your back (and your queries).

 *Currently included:*

-* **generate\_search\_queries**: Turn a CSV of names (e.g., Local Authorities) into hundreds of Bing & DuckDuckGo search strings effortlessly.
+* **generate\_search\_queries**: Turn a CSV of terms (e.g., Local Authorities, Xbox, PlayStation, Nintendo, or any custom list) into hundreds of Bing & DuckDuckGo search strings effortlessly.
 * **run\_searches**: Fire off those queries via Playwright, handle retries with back-off, checkpoint completed queries, and save results to JSON.

 More tools are brewing in the cauldron 🔮 – stay tuned!